 Amy Napurulla, Lhite - My Father's Country, 2010.
 Acrylic on canvas, 120 x 75 cm

 Brendan Penzer, Basics card, 2011 and Basics banner, 2012.
 Free card.
 (Made for the exhibition iNTervention Intervention, curators Teena McCarthy and Penzer, At The Vanishing Point, Sydney, 2011.)

 Therese Ritchie, All dressed up and nowhere to go, 2012.
 Colour print, 120 x 80 cm, framed with accompanying statement by Rachel McDinny, Yanyuwa woman, Borroloola.

 Deborah Vaughan, Sorry Day, 2008.
 Video projection.

 Lenders: Tantengere Artists, Alice Springs; James Baker Art Dealer, Brisbane; Art Atrium, Sydney; Nellie Castan Gallery, Melbourne; Milani Gallery, Brisbane; Michael Kempson and Cicada Press Sydney; Marc Gooch and Janet Pierce.
-Small Press: ‘Indigenous Indignation’, Artlink Magazine and Hetti Perkins; Arena Magazine and Alison Caddick; STICS anti-Intervention campaigners.
-To Mellissa Kavenagh, Counihan Gallery and Moreland Council and Northern Centre for Contemporary Art, Darwin and Clare Martin.
+For reproduction permission: ‘Indigenous Indignation’, Artlink Magazine and Hetti Perkins; Arena Magazine and Alison Caddick; STICS anti-Intervention campaigners.
+To galleries: Counihan Gallery and Moreland Council and Northern Centre for Contemporary Art, Darwin and chair Clare Martin.
 We acknowledge the Wurundjeri people as the traditional custodians of the land and thank each of the artists for their contribution and involvement.